 Access for all at Charlecote

 We hope all our visitors enjoy their day out at Charlecote.
+We always welcome feedback on how we can improve accessibility.

 There are accessible parking spaces in our main car park close to the Visitor Reception building (turn immediately right as you come in to the car park).

 Our buggy from the top of the drive is driven by our lovely volunteers and we may not have a driver every day - do phone ahead if you need to know if it's running (01789 470277).
+The buggy is always available on request but you may need to wait a few minutes for a member of staff to pick you up.

 Most of the rooms which are open to the public are on the ground floor, accessible via the front porch ramp.